 Get RelicusRoad ProWhy it matters more than you think for live execution

-Most traders focus on a signal’s entry accuracy.
-That is the wrong level to analyse first.
+Most traders fixate on a signal’s entry accuracy.
+That is the wrong question to ask first.

-Before worrying about whether a signal has an edge, you need to know whether the signal is real.
-If the indicator is repainting, the historical accuracy figure is fictional.
-You are evaluating a number generated by a formula that already knew the answer.
+Before you worry about whether a signal has an edge, you need to know whether the signal is real.
+If the indicator repaints, its historical win rate is fiction — you are judging a number produced by a tool that already knew how the chart would unfold.

-When you forward-test a repainting indicator on a demo account, you will notice two things.
-The signals appear in sensible locations—but they also frequently disappear or shift after a few bars.
-If you entered on a signal and it later vanished, you took a trade that the indicator no longer acknowledges.
-Your record will differ from the indicator’s chart.
-That gap is the cost of repainting.
+Forward-test a repainting indicator on a demo account and you will see two things.
+The signals land in sensible-looking spots, yet they keep disappearing or sliding a few candles later.
+If you entered on one and it then vanished, you took a trade the indicator no longer admits to.
+Your record will not match the chart, and that gap is the real cost of repainting.

 A non-repaint indicator gives you a shared record.
 The signal you traded is the signal that stays on the chart.
 If it was wrong, it stays wrong.
-That honesty is what lets you actually learn from the data.
+That honesty is what lets you actually learn from your own results.

 How RelicusRoad Pro handles this

-RelicusRoad Pro was built with live execution in mind, which makes non-repainting behaviour a structural requirement rather than a feature checkbox.
+RelicusRoad Pro was built with live execution in mind, which makes non-repainting behaviour a structural requirement, not a feature on a checklist.

 This matters for a simple reason: you cannot review your trading process if the tool keeps editing its own record.
 Non-repaint behaviour is the foundation of a repeatable, reviewable system.
 You can look back at a week of trades, see exactly what the indicator showed at entry, and ask whether your process was sound.
 That kind of review is how execution actually improves.